 Often times, when a wisdom tooth grows in, it may present a problem for your oral health.
 Most people find that their mouths simply do not have enough space for their full set of teeth including their wisdom teeth.
 The crowding caused by wisdom teeth might push healthy teeth out of alignment and compromise your bite.
 Further, since these teeth are more difficult to take care of, it is not uncommon to experience excessive tooth decay after the eruption of your wisdom teeth.
 This is why so many people have their wisdom teeth extracted.

-Wisdom Teeth Consultation
+Wisdom Tooth Extraction Consultation

 We start screening for wisdom tooth problems around the age of seventeen, or when a patient experiences pain in the mouth and jaw.
 If a problem is discovered, a consultation is required to determine if any or all of your wisdom teeth need to be removed.
 This process includes a panoramic X-ray, which gives us a look at how your teeth are fitting into your mouth.
 In some of the more complex cases, you may need to be referred to an oral surgeon.